Priority House Bills heading to the Senate

 How long before those numerical restrictions change?
 Next session?
 Or the one after that?
 How long before a developer sues over the population applicability of this proposed statute should it become law?

 These bills are an outrageous intrusion by the legislature into local growth and zoning.
-They demand that any lot over 5 acres must be zoned at 31.1 units per acre.
+They demand that any currently unplatted lot over 5 acres must be zoned at 31.1 units per acre.
 Both bills say:

 (b) A municipality may not adopt or enforce an ordinance, rule, or other measure that requires: